My Projects

 Cubic Boundaries

 Then I found an architectural competition for a real-time walkthrough of historic buildings.
-I chose La Tourette monastery and, like before, reconstructed it from photos and a single set of not-to-scale floorplans.
+I chose La Tourette monastery and, like before, reconstructed it from photos.
 It included both the interior and exterior, sound effects, music, and a mini game to encourage exploration.

 Stereo Cards